View (Buddhism): Understanding doctrine

 A second meaning of right view is an initial understanding of points of doctrine such as the Four Noble Truths, not-self and Dependent Origination, combined with the intention to accept those teachings and apply them to oneself.
 Thirdly, a "supramundane" right view is also distinguished, which refers to a more refined, intuitive understanding produced by meditative practice.
 Thus, a gradual path of self-development is described, in which the meaning of right view gradually develops.
 In the beginning, right view can only lead to a good rebirth, but at the highest level, right view can help the practitioner to attain to liberation from the cycle of existence.

 Buddhist Studies scholar Paul Fuller believes that although there are differences between the different levels of right view, all levels aim for emotional detachment.
 The wisdom of right view at the moral level leads to see the world without greed, hatred and delusion.

 Misunderstanding objects as self is not only seen as a form of wrong view, but also as a manifestation of desire, requiring a change in character.

-No views
+Nyingma Dzogchen

-The Buddha of the early discourses often refers to the negative effect of attachment to speculative or fixed views, dogmatic opinions, or even correct views if not known to be true by personal verification.
-In describing the highly diverse intellectual landscape of his day, he is said to have referred to "the wrangling of views, the jungle of views".
-He assumed an unsympathetic attitude toward speculative and religious thought in general.
-In a set of poems in the early text Sutta Nipata, the Buddha states that he himself has no viewpoint.
-According to Steven Collins, these poems distill the style of teaching that was concerned less with the content of views and theories than with the psychological states of those who hold them.
+The Nyingma Mantrayana of the Vajrayana Buddhadharma has a doxographic and pedagogic skillful model of Nine Yana, each of which has a defining or characteristic paradigm.
+Each of these nine yana is understood as a historical category of literature set in time, place and circumstance as well as an exegetical framework for discussing and contemplating these works.
+This Nine Yana modality also allows for the discrete explication of distinct experiential sadhana lineages in its own right; inclusivity to one of the nine yana is according to a large group of similarities and congruences of the conduct and 'view' (Tibetan Wylie: lta ba; pronounced: lawa) to be cultivated therein.